teksrc/Coffin/README.md

  Coffin is perfect for those with a tight schedule, and students.

 Inpsiration came from http://sleepyti.me and my unhealthy lack of a correct sleep cycle during the Thinkful bootcamp.
-Read more about how this works at http://bits.blogs.nytimes.com/2013/02/27/test-run-sleepytime-a-bedtime-calculator

 </div>

 ## Demo of Coffin